teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

    commands only where policy is `on`, shadows them in `observe`, restores the historical adapter in `off` or on unload, and adds one opt-in autonomous ritual for a single development channel.
+7. **MB746 — HTTP and repository proof:** complete.
+One core service validates, pins, bounds, caches and cancels plugin HTTPS requests; a namespaced revisioned repository mediates small state. `short-content-v3` proves both while remaining unloaded, disabled and channel-off by default.

-Later milestones add the HTTP/data facades, extract richer first-party features, improve developer tooling and retire duplicate dispatch paths only after proven rollback.
+Later milestones add approved domain-data facades, extract richer first-party features, improve developer tooling and retire duplicate dispatch paths only after proven rollback.